 Machines have always been intriguing to and have been an integral part of mankind for a long.
 They are meant to expand the abilities of humans and assist us to achieve the optimum.
 They help bring to practice the innovations we achieve.
 They aid in making what we dream and deem as ‘perfect’.
 Between designing a machine with required calculations and finest accuracy and manufacturing a machine, there exists an intermediate step involving simulations.

 Simulations are virtually obtained working models of the machine design taking into consideration the working environment and all the other factors, enabling the Engineer to know whether the design can work post-manufacture or not, acknowledging the errors, if any.
-To put it in simple words, simulations are an artificial portrayal of a real system, predicting and understanding the behaviour of it, once put to use.
+To put it in simple words, simulations are an artificial portrayal of a real system, predicting and understanding the behavior of it, once put to use.

 Simulators are machines or computer based software programs that carry out simulations.
-Simulators present around deal with simulating a lot of different things like there are simulators to simulate the electrical behaviour in a circuit, flow of air across a body, internal stress, strain, deformation by a force, temperature distribution/variation, etc. But throughout this article we will be dealing with simulators dynamic in nature which can be used to model a robot.
+Simulators present around deal with simulating a lot of different things like there are simulators to simulate the electrical behavior in a circuit, flow of air across a body, internal stress, strain, deformation by a force, temperature distribution/variation, etc. But throughout this article we will be dealing with simulators dynamic in nature which can be used to model a robot.
 We will be understanding simulators by taking an example of a popular simulator known as CoppeliaSim.

 What is CoppeliaSim Edu?